Accessibility Statement

 1. Commitment to accessibility

-Emovere Agency is committed to ensuring the accessibility of its website emovere.agency in accordance with Royal Decree 1112/2018 of 7 September on the accessibility of websites and mobile applications in the public sector, the European standard EN 301 549 v3.2.1 and the Web Content Accessibility Guidelines (WCAG) 2.1, conformance level AA.
+Emovere Agency is committed to ensuring the accessibility of its website emovere.agency in accordance with Royal Decree 1112/2018 of 7 September on the accessibility of websites and mobile applications in the public sector, the European standard EN 301 549 v3.2.1 and the Web Content Accessibility Guidelines (WCAG) 2.1, level AA.

 This statement applies to the website https://emovere.agency and all its subdirectories.